First Human Skeletal Muscle Grown In The Lab To Contract With Electrical Pulses

-Researchers at Duke University has successfully grown human skeletal muscle fibres in the labratory and got them to contract under electrical impulses.
-Previously, researchers were able to grow muscles tissues in the lab but they were not able to get to “come alive” so to speak.
+Researchers at Duke University have successfully grown human skeletal muscle fibres in the laboratory.
+They also got them to contract under electrical impulses.
+Researchers were previously able to grow muscles tissues in the lab.
+However, they were not able to get them to “come alive” so to speak.

 - Bioengineered human myobundles mimic clinical responses of skeletal muscle to drugs, eLife 2015;10.7554